Rushlin Boy and the Excellence in Broadcasting Network.

 Pot smoking linked to psychotic disorders among all cannabis users, including sporadic experimenters and habitual users.

-The lifetime risk of psychotic illness increased by forty percent, according to a study published yesterday.
+The lifetime risk of psychotic illness increased by 40%, according to a study published yesterday.

-It's not as uh if you smoke a joint, you're gonna go crazy, said Richard Rawson at UCLE, uh UCLA, and it was not he was not involved in the study, by the way, but he cautioned it.
+It's not as if you smoke a joint, you're going to go crazy, said Richard Rawson at UCLA.

-Definitely not a good idea to have use heavy amounts of uh marijuana.
+And he was not involved in the study, by the way, but he cautioned it, definitely not a good idea to use heavy amounts of marijuana.

-Psychotic illnesses, by the way, for those of you in Rio Linda, uh include schizophrenia and uh disorders with such symptoms as hallucinations or delusions.
+Psychotic illnesses, by the way, for those of you in Rio Linda, include schizophrenia and disorders with such symptoms as hallucinations or delusions.

 In other words, normal for you.

-I didn't say about munchies or obesity, but of course, if you hang around fat people, you're gonna get fat.
+I didn't say about munchies or obesity, but of course, if you hang around fat people, you're going to get fat.

-If you hang around fat people are gonna get fat, because it's gonna make you feel comfortable to be fat.
+If you hang around fat people, you're going to get because it's going to make you feel comfortably be fat.

 See other fat people.